Snobben/gambling-strategy-simulator/index.md

 ### Methods for deciding the optimal strategy
 For a risk neutral agent, maximizing average return is the goal function.
 Therefore, a higher betsize will always be preferred, not assuming diminishing returns(?).
 For a risk-averse agent, the picture gets more complicated.
 It becomes a question of what level of risk one is willing to tolerate for certain returns.
-I have in this project decided to simply mathematically formulate what i feel like best represents my risk tolerance facing this betting problem.
+I have in this project decided to simply mathematically formulate what i feel like best represents my risk tolerance facing this betting problem, which is to maximize the ninety five percent low return, such that one is pretty certain to get a decent return.
 I will also, further down, try to implement a prospect theory value system for deciding the betting strategy.